Generating Permutations with Restricted Containers: Machines for restricted classes

 First we consider the case where $\C$ is a finite class.
-Following Albert, Atkinson, and Ru\v{s}kuc~\cite{albert:regular-closed-:}, we say that the \emph{rank} of the entry $\pi(i)$ is the number of entries below it and to its right (technically, their definition of rank is $1$ more than this).
+Following Albert, Atkinson, and Ru\v{s}kuc~\cite{albert:regular-closed-:}, we say that the \emph{rank} of the entry $\pi(i)$ is the number of entries below it and to its right.
 When $\C$ is finite, the class of permutations that can be generated by the $\C$-machine necessarily has bounded rank.
-Moreover, because every finite class has a finite basis (an easy consequence of the Erd\H{o}s-Szekeres Theorem), the class of permutations that can be generated by the $\C$-machine has a finite basis, and the results of \cite{albert:regular-closed-:} imply that this class has a rational generating function\footnote{Indeed, these classes fall under the purview not only of the rank encoding, but also of the finitely labeled generating trees of Vatter~\cite{vatter:finitely-labele:} and the insertion encoding of Albert, Linton, and Ru\v{s}kuc~\cite{albert:the-insertion-e:}.}.
+Moreover, because every finite class has a finite basis (an easy consequence of the Erd\H{o}s--Szekeres Theorem), the class of permutations that can be generated by the $\C$-machine has a finite basis, and the results of \cite{albert:regular-closed-:} imply that this class has a rational generating function\footnote{Indeed, these classes fall under the purview not only of the rank encoding, but also of the finitely labeled generating trees of Vatter~\cite{vatter:finitely-labele:} and the insertion encoding of Albert, Linton, and Ru\v{s}kuc~\cite{albert:the-insertion-e:}.}.

 \begin{theorem} If $\C$ is a finite class then the class of permutations that can be generated by the $\C$-machine has a rational generating function. \end{theorem}